The questions you ask a real estate agent when selling a house are crucial.

 Why?

-Because if that realtor doesn’t defend their financial interest, there’s an extremely strong chance that they won’t defend yours.
+Because if that realtor doesn’t defend their financial interest, it’s highly likely that they won’t defend yours.

-Most sellers ask real estate agents this question when going through the interview process because they think it’s a necessity.
+Many sellers ask real estate agents this question during the interview because they believe it’s a necessity.

 It’s not.